 • 1 cup Japanese Panko (American bread crumbs don’t work the same here!!!)

-• 12 tablespoon sesame seeds
+• 12 tablespoons sesame seeds

 • 1/2 teaspoon salt